Leadership Development

 The Iowa Leadership Bootcamp Grant program provides training, mentorship, and funding to communities and regions initiating leadership programs.
 Grantees are required to participate in a half-day bootcamp (October 28 in Indianola) resulting in a work plan and a one-year mentorship.

 The program is administered by the Iowa Rural Development Council in partnership with the Center for Rural Revitalization, a division of the Iowa Economic Development Authority, and Leadership Iowa.
-Applications will be available in June and accepted on a rolling basis until October 1, 2025.
+Applications available and accepted on a rolling basis until October 15, 2025.
 Contact Liesl Seabert at liesl.seabert@uni.edu with any questions.

 5th Annual Leadership Exchange: Registration Opens Soon